-The Reverend Alan Neale and his attractive wife recently addressed the Right Angle Club about the historic church on Rittenhouse Square, its famous Rector Phillips Brooks, and his famous Christmas Carol.
-Alan comes from England by way of Brookings, South Dakota, and we certainly hope he will make Philadelphia his permanent home.
+The Reverend Alan Neale and his attractive wife recently addressed the Right Angle Club about the historic church on Rittenhouse Square, its famous Rector Phillips Brooks, and his famous Christmas Carol Alan comes from England by way of Brookings, South Dakota, and we certainly hope he will make Philadelphia his permanent home.

 |Holy Trinity Church|

 Phillips Brooks spent eight years as Rector of Holy Trinity during the Civil War, where his fame as a preacher spread far and wide, eventually resulting in his being called away to be Bishop of Boston.
 Before the days of amplifying systems, his physical stature was of considerable use in swaying large audiences.
-He was 6' 4" tall, and weighed nearly 300 pounds.
+He was 6' 4" tall and weighed nearly 300 pounds.
 Holy Trinity is quite a large church, but Brooks would fill it to capacity three times every Sunday.
 He was an enthusiast for Abraham Lincoln and strongly anti-slavery in a city that still harbored a great deal of sympathy for the South.
 He travelled to Gettysburg to minister to the wounded, and after Lincoln was assassinated, preached a notable funeral oration as the funeral train paused on its way through Philadelphia to Springfield, Illinois.

-Brooks was an energetic foreign traveller, often gathering travelog material for his sermons.
+Brooks was an energetic foreign traveler, often gathering travelog material for his sermons.
 He felt that spending Christmas Eve on the hills overlooking Bethlehem was the inspiration for composing a poem, Oh, Little Town of Bethlehem which was set to music by the church organist Lewis Redner, and has become one Christmas Carol whose words just about everyone knows by heart.